Timothy C. Hain, MD Page last modified: February 16, 2014

 Vancomycin dosing may be "tuned" using levels in a somewhat similar way as gentamicin dosing, leading to the possibility of very complicated pharmacokinetic situations.
 These logistical problems become more difficult in settings where it may be difficult to monitor and adjust drug levels (i.e. home administration).

 There also appears to be a synergistic effect of loop diuretics such as furosemide or ethacrynic acid (Ding, 2001), and also loud noise (Aran et al, 1992), when combined with gentamicin which increases ototoxicity.
-The potentiating effect of loop diuretics is likely related to a more rapid entry of gentamicin into the ear.
+The potentiating effect of loop diuretics is likely related to a more rapid entry of gentamicin into the ear (Wang et al, 2013).
 Thus they would likely have to be given at the same time as gentamicin.
 Ear drops containing gentamicin as well as related antibiotics may be ototoxic if given over a prolonged time to individuals with perforated ear drums.
 Click HERE for more information about this.

 So far, nothing has been found that protects one from gentamicin ototoxicity other than avoiding gentamicin exposure.
 Some efforts have been made with respect to use of antioxidants, mainly using "alternative" preparations.
-For example, Choung et al (2011) suggested that Korean red ginseng prevents gentamicin induced hearing loss in rats.
+For example, Choung et al (2011) as well as Tian (2013) suggested that Korean red ginseng prevents gentamicin induced hearing loss.
 Much more study, including human trials, is needed before adopting this as a "treatment".

 Genetic susceptibility: Some individuals have an unusual susceptability to gentamicin or streptomycin ototoxicity related to a mutation of mitochondrial RNA (Fishel-Ghodsian et al, 1997;Gardner et al, 1997; Usami et al, 2000).
 It is called the "A1555G" mitochondrial mutation.
 Another point mutation is at the C1494T locus.
 This susceptability is passed on genetically through the mother and occurs in as many as 17% of individuals with hearing loss after aminoglycoside exposure (note that this paper was concerned with hearing, not vestibular loss).
 It does not appear to be a predictor of vestibular loss -- but only of hearing.